 Integrate the client-side SDK

-The Trustly client-side SDK handles the secure, frontend user interaction for your web application.
-It initializes the Trustly Lightbox, allowing users to select their bank and authorize transactions without sharing credentials with your server.
+The Trustly client-side SDK handles the secure frontend interaction for your web app.
+It initializes the Trustly Lightbox, letting your users select their bank and authorize transactions without passing sensitive credentials to your server.

 This is the prerequisite step for all Trustly web payment workflows.
-You must implement this frontend logic to generate the transactionId required by your backend for:
+You’ll use this frontend logic to generate the transactionId required by your backend for:

 - Instant Payments (One-time transactions)